dreig-dawi/Laravel_Gastos/README.md

 - cd Expenses
 - php artisan serve
 - any problems? composer install
+- You will have to modify the .env file to match your database configuration:
+  - You can create a copy of the file [.env.example](./Expenses/.env.example) at [Expenses](./Expenses) and rename it to ".env".
 ---
 - any problems? sudo apt-get install php-xml
 - php artisan serve